-It is not only about the technological challenges of conventional systems in Big Data but also the resistance that Big Data adoption faces.
-While many want to introduce the data-driven culture in their organizations, only a few successfully get through with it.
-Why does it become a challenge?
-It is observed to come down to three reasons:
+It is not only about the technological challenges of conventional systems in Big Data but also about the resistance that is faced by Big Data adoption.
+While many want to introduce data-driven culture in their organizations, only a few are able to adopt it successfully.
+Why is it a challenge?
+It is observed to be because of three major reasons:

 - Business resistance due to lack of understanding